yawaramin/podb/README.md

 You will get this output:

 ```
-hello in French 🔴
+hello in French: 🔴
-hello in Italian 🔴
+hello in Italian: 🔴
 ```

 (The `🔴` emoji is used as a strong visual indicator that the translation is